Pointe-à-Pierre Wild Fowl Trust: Honours

-The president, Molly Gaskin was enrolled in the UNEP Global 500 Roll of Honour.
-She played an important role in getting Trinidad and Tobago to accede to the Ramsar Convention, an international treaty for the conservation and sustainable utilisation of wetlands.
-She received the Hummingbird Medal (gold) in 1986.
+The president, Molly Gaskin was enrolled in the UNEP Global 500 Roll of Honour She played an important role in getting Trinidad and Tobago to accede to the Ramsar Convention, an international treaty for the conservation and sustainable utilisation of wetlands.
+She received the Hummingbird Medal (gold) in 1987.
 The trust also received a Hummingbird Medal (gold) in 1994 for its work in environmental education.
-Vice president and secretary, Karilyn Shephard has also made important contributions to conservation.
+The Vice president and secretary is Karilyn Shephard.